 Roman Catholic Archdiocese of Toronto

-Churches in Simcoe County are located within boundaries of the Archdiocese of Toronto.
+Catholic churches in Simcoe County are located within the boundaries of the Archdiocese of Toronto.
 The Archives of the Archdiocese are situated within the Catholic Pastoral Centre located on Yonge Street in Toronto.

-Sacramental records created by parishes currently within the boundaries of the Archdiocese for the period 1830-1910 are available on microfilm.
-These are also available through the LDS History Centre.
+In the 1980’s, the Church of Jesus Christ of Latter-day Saints microfilmed the Parish Registers for the period 1830-1910.
+These Registers have been digitized and are now available online through FamilySearch.org.
+These records are also available for viewing at the LDS History Centre.
 The Archives possesses burial records for St. Paul’s and St. Michael’s cemeteries, and transcriptions for some of the diocesan cemeteries.
 Archives staff will not carry out genealogical research but will offer consultation.

 Hours – appointment required